Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ### Immutable Objects Passed Into Functions

-When we pass an immutable object into a function, that function cannot modify the object passed in.
+When we pass an _immutable_ object into a function, that function cannot modify the object passed in.
 Any "modifications" are likely reassignment.

+Recall that reassignment replaces a variable's reference with a reference to the new object.
+Since parameters are local variables, only the local reference is replaced.
+The external variable is left unchanged, as a brief example will show.

 Read through the code below.